What is cybersquatting?

 A typical use for ACPA is cybersquatting.
 In order to appeal to the law, the plaintiff needs to be the trademark owner and show that the defendant is maliciously profiting from using their brand as a domain name.
 The domain and brand need to be identical or confusingly similar for the case to have any chance of success.

 When does using a brand name actually become controversial?
 Previously, such maliciousness was determined by US jurisdiction as being when a domain is registered in order to abuse a brand’s traffic domain for their own purposes, or when a domain is bought so it can be sold to the trademark owner.
-Additionally, providing false information during the registration process is considered malicious.
-While some countries’ punishments include deleting or transferring a domain, ACPA is much stricter and damage claims of up to $100,000 have been recorded.
+In addition, providing false data during the registration process is considered malicious.
+While the legal consequences of ICANN’s UDRP procedure are limited to deletion or transfer of a domain, the ACPA also allows claims for damages of up to USD 100,000 to be obtained.

 Social media sites like Facebook and Twitter continue to grow in popularity and this has led to a new form of cybersquatting where trademark-protected brands or names are registered by others.
 They have now made the practice a violation of their terms and services.
 Tony La Russa, manager of the St. Louis Cardinals, found out the hard way just how damaging cybersquatting can be.
 Someone registered a Twitter account using his name and posted many derogatory status updates with the aim of damaging his reputation.
 He was the first celebrity to file a lawsuit against the site, before later dropping it.

 Facebook is also strict when it comes to trademark infringement.
 Trademark owners must report any unlawful profiles as soon as they see them.
 A further step to prevent cybersquatting is mobile phone authentication, which involves a user verifying their account by phone in order to get a username.